 Following on from review and analysis, as well as six international visits, The Good Career Guidance Report, which identifies a set of eight benchmarks that schools can use as a framework for improving their careers provision, was published.
 These benchmarks have been well received by schools, government and a wide range of stakeholders.
 They are called the Gatsby Benchmark of Good Career Guidance.

 The eight Gatsby benchmarks of Good Career Guidance are:

 - Learning from career and labour market information

 - Experiences of workplaces

 - Personal guidance

 Gildredge House is working alongside these benchmarks and is working towards achieving Investors in Careers (ICC).
-The school has an appointed Careers Coordinator, Mrs Sara Bray, as well as an Enterprise Advisor, Julian Perrott.
+The school has an appointed Careers and Enterprise Co-ordinator, Mrs Sara Bray, as well as an Enterprise Advisor, Julian Perrott.